justinTsugranes/project_fender-rewards/README.md

 ### [Fender Rewards Program][project-url]

-The Fender Rewards Program is a simple full-stack application built using JavaScript, HTML, and CSS for the frontend.
+The Fender Rewards Program is a simple full-stack application built using JavaScript, HTML, and CSS for the frontend that tests the functionality for implementing a rewards program.
 The frontend is hosted on Netlify, while the backend is developed using Node.js and Express and hosted on Heroku.
 The application utilizes MongoDB Atlas as the database.

 [Explore the docs][repo-url] --- [View Demo][project-url] --- [Report Bug][issues-url]